-&lt;sup>40 Agricultural Land Classification 2009 accessed online at www.magic.defra.gov.uk
+40 Agricultural Land Classification 2009 accessed online at www.magic.defra.gov.uk

-&lt;sup>41 Lincolnshire Minerals and Waste Local Plan Core Strategy and Development Management Policies (June 2016)
+41 Lincolnshire Minerals and Waste Local Plan Core Strategy and Development Management Policies (June 2016)

 - 2.9.10 Previous industrial development has left a legacy of contamination in the UK.

 Contaminated Land legislation was introduced in April 2000 as part of the Environmental Protection Act 1990 "to ensure contaminated land issues are addressed for the safety and wellbeing of human health and the environment". - 2.9.11 In terms of Central Lincolnshire, the greatest legacy of contaminated land is likely to be found in Lincoln, as although they may have been pockets of industrial activity in West Lindsey and North Kesteven, these districts are largely characterised by agricultural activity.
 Lincoln has an ancient past and was an important military town during Roman Times.
 The city developed later with the cloth and wool trade, progressing through to the Agricultural Revolution with the development of malthouses and breweries.
-The railways developed in the mid-19th century with heavy engineering and industry growing alongside e.g. foundries, steelworks, tanneries, timber treatment yards and gas works. - 2.9.12 Where development is proposed on a site which is known or has the potential to be affected by contamination, a preliminary risk assessment should be undertaken as a minimum and any subsequent additional information should be carried out in accordance with the Environment Agency's Contaminated Land Report 11 (CLR11) 'Model Procedures for the Management of Land Contamination'.
-This is currently being updated, with its replacement due to be published in December 2019
+The railways developed in the mid-19th century with heavy engineering and industry growing alongside e.g. foundries, steelworks, tanneries, timber treatment yards and gas works42. - 2.9.12 Where development is proposed on a site which is known or has the potential to be affected by contamination, a preliminary risk assessment should be undertaken as a minimum and any subsequent additional information should be carried out in accordance with the Environment Agency's Land Contamination Risk Management (LCRM).43